Three Simple Crochet Edgings

 The crab stitch is also known as reverse single crochet.
 Like the standard single crochet edging, this edging can be easily worked around a piece without having to worrying about the number of stitches or rows in a project.

-With the hook orientated in the same way that she would normally hold the hook for single crochet, she single crochets into the next stitch.
-Mary Beth is working from left to right to create the crab stitch instead of the conventional right to left.
-She repeats this process, working a single crochet stitch in the next stitch to the right for several more stitches.
+With the hook orientated in the same way that you would normally hold the hook for single crochet, single crochet into the next stitch.
+Work from left to right to create the crab stitch instead of the conventional right to left.
+Repeats this process, working a single crochet stitch in the next stitch to the right for several more stitches.

 SHELL STITCH EDGING

 There are hundreds of variations on shell stitch edgings.
-Unlike the other two edgings demonstrated in the video, this edging requires a little more planning.
-She works a 5-shell edging by working a single crochet, skipping two stitches (or spaces on the side of the piece), working 5 double crochets into the next stitch, and skipping two more stitches (or spaces).
-This would be repeated for the entire edging.
-The edging is worked over a multiple of 6 stitches, so some planning and math will be involved in order to have the edging work around the corner easily.
-She also experiments with a 7-shell edging.
-Mary Beth prefers to have a shell in the corner whenever possible.
+Unlike the other two edgings, this edging requires a little more planning.
+You can work a 5-shell edging by working a single crochet, skipping two stitches (or spaces on the side of the piece), working five double crochets into the next stitch, and skipping two more stitches (or spaces).
+This is repeated for the entire edging.
+The edging is worked over a multiple of six stitches, so some planning and math will be involved in order to have the edging work around the corner easily.